 You might feel uncomfortable answering some questions or unsure how the provider will respond to your concerns.
 However, being able to communicate with your healthcare provider about your health and concerns is critical for them to provide you with the highest quality and most accurate care.
 Your healthcare provider should be able to give you straightforward, nonjudgmental feedback and guidance about your body and wellness, but they have to start with the whole picture!
 We hope to cultivate a space where you feel comfortable sharing, where your concerns are heard, and your needs are met.
 If this is not the case, please let us know how we can do better by using our feedback form.

 Lots of people get nervous and their minds go blank in health care situations, so it may be helpful to prep a little.
 You can make the best use of your time by writing down questions and bringing them to your visit.
-Our Terps Ask page may help you get started.

-Keep your own documentation:
+Keep your own documentation

-Maintaining copies of your health information is a good way to take ownership of your body, wellbeing, and health care.
+Maintaining copies of your health information is a good way to take ownership of your body, well-being, and health care.
 Keep a record of what happened at each visit plus anything you want to follow up on.

 Our electronic medical record system has a place in your file to note your “sex”, “gender identity” (which includes: male, female, transmale, transfemale, transgender, gender non-conforming, and other identity not listed), and “sex assigned at birth.”
-Your provider or appointment scheduler can work with you to utilize these fields to best represent your authentic identities.
+Your provider or appointment scheduler can work with you to utilize these fields to best represent your affirmed identities.
 This is very important to reduce the chance of an insurance claim being rejected.
 If you are confused about this process, please ask your provider to clarify what is on file to ensure more effective insurance coverage.

 The University Health Center can initiate hormone therapy and provide medical management for patients on stable hormone regimens.
 This is a specialty service that is offered to undergraduate and graduate students.